BloomTech-Labs/expresswash-be/README.md

 ---

 The GET `jobs/available/:id` Endpoint returns an array of the following JSON information:
-Takes in a valid job id in the url.
+Takes in a washer job id in the url.

 ```!#json
 [